cscart/docs/user_guide/manage_products/products/product_attributes.rst

 *	**Type** - Type of the discount: *Absolute* - cost of 1 discounted item; *Percent* - percent discount off the base product item price.
 Percentage discount has certain natural limitations: the discount cannot be more than 100%, and the discount will not be saved as long as it applies to 1 product item and all user groups.
 *	**User group** (requires commercial license) – `User groups <http://docs.cs-cart.com/4.3.x/user_guide/users/user_groups/index.html>`_ whose members can take advantage of the wholesale price.

+More information about how to define wholesale prices for the product you can read `here <http://docs.cs-cart.com/4.3.x/user_guide/manage_products/products/wholesale.html>`_.

-Files
+Files to sell
-*****
+*************

 Requires commercial license.

-This tab contains a list of files that are associated with this downloadable product.
+This tab contains a list of files that are associated with this `downloadable product <http://docs.cs-cart.com/4.3.x/user_guide/manage_products/products/downloadable.html>`_.
 Each file may have the following attributes:

-*	**Name** - Name of the file as you customers will see it on the product page.
+*	**Name** - Name of the file as your customers will see it on the product page.
 Note that it does not change the original file name.
 *	**Position** - Position of the file relatively to the position of the other files in the list.
 *	**File** - File to be downloaded.
 The file can be uploaded from a local computer or the server file system, or be linked to a remote location where the file is physically located.
 *	**Preview** - Preview file that can be freely downloaded from the product details page on the storefront.